Supreme Court of Honduras could decide this week on the extradition of Hernández

 Tegucigalpa, March 23 (EFE).- The plenary of the Supreme Court of Justice of Honduras can define this week whether to ratify or deny the extradition of former President Juan Orlando Hernández, whom the US accuses of three charges associated with drug trafficking and use of weapons, an official source told Efe on Wednesday.

-The file of the natural judge who authorized the extradition of Hernández was sent to the secretariat of the Supreme Court of Justice, which could have already informed the presidency of the organization, and “now we must wait for the technical defense of the former governor to appear before this second instance,” said Supreme Court spokesman Melvin Duarte.
+The file of the natural judge who authorized the extradition of Hernández was sent to the secretariat of the Supreme Court of Justice, which might have already informed the presidency of the organization, and “now we must wait for the technical defense of the former governor to appear before this second instance,” said Supreme Court spokesman Melvin Duarte.

 He added that if the defense is presented today, tomorrow the three days established by the agreed order would begin to run for the presidency of the Supreme Court of Justice to convene the plenary session to decide on the extradition, either to ratify, modify or revoke the extradition. , authorized on March 16 by a natural judge.